Shapley effects for sensitivity analysis with correlated inputs: comparisons with Sobol' indices, numerical estimation and applications: Introduction

-Several test-cases where the variance-based Shapley values can be analytically computed have been presented in \cite{owepri17}.
-This study has highlighted several properties of these indices (e.g., for $d \geq 2$, if there is a bijection between any two of the $X_j$, $j=1, \ldots ,d$, then those two variables have the same Shapley value).
-Moreover, \cite{owepri17} gives their general analytical form in the case of Gaussian inputs $\bsX$ and a linear function $f(\bsX) = \beta_0+\bsbeta^\tran \bsX$ (with $\bsbeta \in \real^d$).
-However, from the analytical result (given in Section \ref{sec:lingausgeneral}), it is difficult to understand the effects of the input correlation structure onto the variance-based Shapley values.
-Therefore, in this paper, we provide a thorough investigation of several particular cases, sufficiently simple to provide some interpretation.
+From the conceptual point of view, the major issue then remains to understand the effect of the dependence between inputs on the variance-based Shapley values.
+Analytical computations for several test-cases have been presented in \cite{owepri17}, e.g., a general formula was provided in the framework of Gaussian inputs $\bsX$ for a linear model $f(\bsX) = \beta_0+\bsbeta^\tran \bsX$ (with $\bsbeta \in \real^d$).
+Moreover, the study in \cite{owepri17} has highlighted several properties of these indices (e.g., for $d \geq 2$, if there is a bijection between any two of the $X_j$, $j=1, \ldots ,d$, then those two variables have the same Shapley value).
+However, from these analytical results, presented in Section \ref{sec:lingausgeneral}, it still seems difficult to understand the effects of the input correlation structure onto the Shapley values.
+Therefore, in this paper, we provide a thorough investigation of several particular cases, simple enough to provide some guidance to their interpretation.}

-For the sake of practical applications, \cite{sonnel16} has proposed two estimation algorithms of the Shapley effects (that we define as the normalized variance-based Shapley values), and illustrated them on two application cases.
-By using analytical solutions of Shapley effects on several particular test functions, we perform in the present work a numerical convergence study in which the theoretical and estimated Shapley effects are compared.
-As for the Sobol' indices, one important issue in practice is the numerical cost in terms of number of model evaluations required to estimate the Shapley effects.
-To alleviate the computational burden, a classical solution is to use a metamodel which is a mathematical approximation of the numerical model (\ref{eq:model}) from an initial and limited set of runs \cite{fanli06,ioovan06}.
-The metamodel solution is a current engineering practice for estimating sensitivity indices \cite{legmar17}.
-We investigate the use of metamodeling for estimating the Shapley effects in practice.
+For the sake of practical applications, \cite{sonnel16} has proposed two estimation algorithms of the Shapley effects (that we define as the normalized variance-based Shapley values), and illustrated them in two application cases.
+As for the Sobol' indices \cite{ioolem15,pritar17}, one important issue in practice is the numerical cost in terms of number of model evaluations required to estimate the Shapley effects.
+To ease the computational burden, a classical solution is to use a metamodel which is a mathematical approximation of the numerical model (\ref{eq:model}) from an initial and limited set of runs \cite{fanli06,ioovan06}.
+The metamodel solution is a usual engineering practice for estimating sensitivity indices \cite{legmar17}.
+In this paper, we investigate the practical use of metamodeling for estimating the Shapley effects.